 In Harmony With The Environment: 10 Greenest States Of India

 Andaman & Nicobar Islands

-Andaman and Nicobar Islands stand the third position with a forest cover of 6,751 sq kms which accounts for 81.84 per cent of the total geographical area.
-Mangrove cover and protection and conservation activities.
+Andaman and Nicobar Islands stand the third position with a forest cover of 6,742 sq km which accounts for 81.73 per cent of the total geographical area.
+Mangrove cover and protection and conservation activities have helped improve the green cover.
 Increase in the forest cover shows that the tribes would have more support and their economic, religious, cultural and social needs will be met easily.

 With a forest cover of 66,964 sq km, Arunachal Pradesh is at number four in the list.
 It is around 79.96 per cent of the total geographical area.
 Along with shifting cultivation, few forest areas in Arunachal Pradesh are diverted for development purposes.

 Manipur's total forest cover area stands at around 17,346 sq km, 77.69 percent of the total geographical area.
 There has been an increase in the forest cover of Manipur.
 Increased plantation and different conservation activities have contributed to this increase.

 Of the Meghalaya's total geographical area of 22,429 sq km, around 76.45 per cent is covered with forest.
 This makes Meghalaya sixth among the top 10 green states in India.
 Since 2013, there has been a decline in the forest cover.
 This is due to the shifting cultivation and biotic pressure on forest land.

 Nagaland has a forest cover of around 12,489 sq km, contributing 75.33 per cent to the total geographical area.
 Standing at number five, since 2013, Nagaland saw a decline in the forest cover.
 Along with biotic pressure on forest land, shifting cultivation added to the decline in the forest cover.